batoxpr/introtoim/Mid-term Documentation (FINAL).md

 I'll also think of a challenge or a gameplay.
 So it feels more like a game..

 **March 5th!**
-After getting a feedback on the dressup game idea, I decided to completely go for a different concept of game.
+After getting a feedback on the dressup game idea, I decided to go for a completely different concept.
 The new game will be a "shoot 'em up" arcade game based on the classic Space Invaders.
 The name of the game will be "Emoji war" and It'll be a battle between Heart-eye emoji and Evil face emojis.
 The characters will be animated.
 Because I realized that there should be some sort of gameplay or challenge to it, I'm going for this concept.